Ultimate How To Rank Your YouTube Videos Guide: Free YouTube SEO

-The first step before you even upload your video is naming your video file.
+The first step, before you even upload your video is naming your video file.
 I highly recommend putting your keywords in the video files name.
-For example when saving my Qmee Video, I named the file Qmee Review: Get Paid To Search The Internet.
+For example, when saving my Qmee Video, I called the file Qmee Review: Get Paid To Search The Internet.

-As you can see I added “Make Money Searching The Internet With Qmee” to add more keywords and also make the video title more clickable and intriguing then just “Qmee Review”
+As you can see I added “Make Money Searching The Internet With Qmee” to add more keywords and also make the video title more clickable and intriguing than just “Qmee Review.”

 This is by far the most important part of the Basic information you’ll fill out.
 My personal preference is to write 300-500 word description of what the video is about.
 I treat it as a mini blog post that I can mention my keywords in.
 You can see an example of my Qmee Review videos description below:

-As you can see I wrote a pretty lengthy description to this video and I included my keywords at the very beginning of the description.
+As you can see, I wrote a pretty lengthy description to this video, and I included my keywords at the very beginning of the description.
 I also gave a detailed overview of what I’ll cover inside the video.
-You’ll also see some other great keywords that I put in the description that I did not targeting in the title such as “what is Qmee” “How Does Qmee Work” and so on.
+You’ll also see some other great keywords that I put in the description that I did not target in the title such as “what is Qmee” “How Does Qmee Work” and so on.

 As you can see, my first tag was my main keyword.
-I also threw in some other great keywords and keyword variations that people may search.
-I don’t recommend going over board on tags.
-Like I mentioned they really aren’t that important, but make sure you input a few keywords.
+I also threw in some other great keywords and keyword variations that people might search.
+I don’t recommend going overboard with tags.
+Like I mentioned they aren’t that important, but make sure you input a few keywords.

 Although these aren’t very important, you might as well fill them out to make your video stand out.
 Make sure to add a location and fill out the advanced settings completely.
 Again this isn’t a huge thing, but it’s something most videos won’t have, so it’s an easy way to get a leg up on the competition.

 I highly recommend submitting a transcription of your video.
-If you’re not familiar, it’s basically a script of everything you said in your video.
+If you’re not familiar, it’s a script of everything you said in your video.
 This is important for two reasons.
-First, it lets YouTube know exactly what you said in the video.
-This helps with ranking for keywords, because you should have at least said your keyword in your video once.
+First, it lets YouTube know exactly what you stated in the video, which helps with ranking for keywords because you should have at least said your keyword in your video once.
 The second advantage is most videos don’t have a transcription.
 This again helps your video stand out on the YouTube ranking side of things.